 - 2.4 GHz Wi-Fi

-The picture looks clear, and since it’s supposed to be full 1080p HD, we’d expect nothing less.
+Since the Iota streams in full 1080p HD, we’d expect nothing less than a crisp image.
 It also looks good in night vision mode thanks to an integrated infrared LED light.

 There’s also no way to zoom in when checking in on the live feed.
 The manufacturers might have chosen to leave this feature off because Iota is meant to be used inside in close quarters.
 Still, it’s a useful and, frankly, expected feature.